gfMateus99/Master_Thesis/README.md

 ## Organization of this repository

+### Interpretable Models
+Code developed to run the interpretable models.

+- code1

 ### Baseline Models
 Code developed to run the baseline models used in this master thesis.